The Subtle Interplay between Square-root Impact, Order Imbalance & Volatility: A Unifying Framework: The Impact-Diffusivity puzzle and a generalized propagator model

 which is again sub-diffusive whenever $\beta > 0$ and $\gamma = \mu - 1 > 0$.
 In other words, impact-driven price diffusion is only possible when impact is permanent, i.e. $\beta=0$.
 This is in fact the assumption made by Sato \& Kanasawa in their latest paper \cite{sato2025exactlysolvablemodelsquareroot}.
 However, all empirical data known to us suggest that impact decays, at least over short to medium time scales \cite{moro2009market, brokmann2015slow, bucci2018slow, maitrier2025generatingrealisticmetaorderspublic}, which according to our calculation should lead to substantial price mean reversion on such time scales.

-We now turn to three possible resolutions of the diffusion ``paradox'': one based on the autocorrelation of the sign of metaorders, a second one based on the permanent impact of large child orders, and the last one based on permanent impact {\it fluctuations}.
+We now discuss a possible resolution of the diffusion ``paradox'', based on the autocorrelation of the sign of metaorders, which will be further validated in the next section.
+Two other proposals are discussed in Appendix A.